Aida Overton Walker slide show, gallery, and links

-On 9 February 2017 I noticed that the headdress or hat worn in the center photo (added to the page in March 2013), appears to be the same one worn in the photo at the left.
+On 9 February 2017 I noticed that the headdress or hat worn in the center photo (added to the page in March 2013), also by White Studio of N.Y., appears to be the same one worn in the photo at the left.
 Also, the hairstyle in the center photo seems very similar to that in the other two.
 I’m still working on dating these.

-(below) Added 9 February.
-Sheet music for two songs from the 1908 Williams & Walker show Bandanna Land, each containing a photographic image of AOW, and crediting her for performing the song in the show.
+(below) Sheet music for two songs from the 1908 Williams & Walker show Bandanna Land (added to the site on 9 and 12 February 2014, respectively) each containing a photographic image of AOW, and crediting her for performing the song in the show.
 The cover of “I’m Just Crazy ‘Bout You” indicates that it is “The Hit of Bandana Land” [sic] and that it had been “sung with great success by Aida Overton Walker.”
 The front of “It’s Hard to Love Somebody (Who’s Loving Somebody Else)” notes that it was “introduced by Aida Overton Walker in Williams and Walkers [sic] latest success Bandanna Land.”

 The image of AOW used on the cover of the sheet music for “It’s Hard to Love Somebody” shows her in costume as Rosetta Lightfoot for the show In Dahomey.
-The image is evidently derived from the photograph at right, which I added to the AOW gallery about a year ago.
+The image is evidently derived from the photograph at right, which I added to the AOW gallery in March 2013.
 The photo was probably taken in the period 1903-1904, during which the runs of several productions of In Dahomey occurred.